cvuakdgreat/alx_html_css/flexbox/README.md

   Task demonstrating the use of Flexbox

-  a One page web application
+  a One page web application all w3 compliant

   from Task 0 to Task 7